esrf-bliss/Lima-documentation/source/install_linux.rst

 GetIt
 `````
-As Lima is not packaged,the only way for now is to retreived it from the git repository.
+As Lima is not packaged,the only way for now is to retreive it from the git repository.

 **Command to get all sources:**